ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_lungcancer/concept_model.rst

   Detection via screening occurs when:

-    - Simulant is in the PC state of the lung cancer cause model
+    - Simulant is in the PC or I states of the lung cancer cause model
     - Simulant attends a scheduled lung cancer screening
     - Lung cancer is detected according to sensitivity parameters defined below

   Detection via symptomatic presentation occurs when:

     - Simulant has not already had lung cancer detection via screening
-    - Simulant transitions from PC to C states in the lung cancer cause model
+    - Simulant transitions from PC to C state in the lung cancer cause model

 .. note::